cashubtc/nuts/XX.md

 >
 > With V1 and V2 keysets, the receiver can choose the output keyset when adding
 > their signature to close the channel because the sender's signature does not
 > commit to the output keyset IDs.
-With V3, the sender's signature will bind
+V3 will replace the `SIG_ALL` message with a
+> transaction transcript, signed by the signers, that includes the usual
+> transaction data and commits to the output keyset IDs.
+Its detailed
-> those IDs.
-This NUT will therefore require receiver-initiated closing swaps to
+> construction is outside the scope of this draft.
+This NUT will therefore
-> use the channel's funding keyset, identified in the channel parameters, for
+> require the V3 stage-1 commitment swap to use the channel's funding keyset,
-> both inputs and outputs.
+> identified in the channel parameters, for both inputs and all commitment
+> outputs.
 >
 > That keyset must remain active for signing outputs throughout the channel's
 > lifetime.
 The proposed `active_until` field will let mints advertise how long
 > each active keyset will remain active.
+A mint may extend `active_until`, but
+> must not move it earlier.
 The sender should choose a keyset whose
 > `active_until` is later than the channel expiry, and the receiver should verify
 > this before accepting the channel.
+Because `active_until` may be extended, it
+> is mint metadata rather than a channel parameter and is not committed to by the
+> `channel_id`.
 >
 > After expiry, the sender can reclaim the funds using only their own signature.
 > We recommend using the funding keyset for the recovery outputs while it remains
 > active, but this is not required: even with V3, the sender can sign a recovery
 > swap using another active output keyset.
+The same applies when either party
+> independently spends their commitment proofs in stage 2: using the funding
+> keyset for the wallet outputs is recommended while it remains active, but is
+> not required.

 # Overview and terminology and determinism